Pedro-Ribas-Moreira/odin-calculator/README.md

 <br>
 <br>

-In this project, Javascript was used to create the main function for the drawing with onmouseover and onmouse down event listener.
+In this project, Javascript was used to create the main function for calculations and to listening for keypress in the keyboard.
 Also, others event listeners such as onchange and onclick was used combined with CSS to delivery a better user experience.

 </p>